mrlucciola/reverse-proxy-server/README.md

 Make requests using command `curl "localhost:8081" -d "https://blockstream.info/api/blocks/0" -X GET`

-In its current state, the system does not return responses:
-Currently in the process of updating from single-threaded to multi-threaded.

 ## TODOs

 - Validation for request body (url) on proxy (and possibly origin)